Ares-Developers/Ares-docs/new/customcameopalettes.rst

 Custom Cameo Palettes
 ~~~~~~~~~~~~~~~~~~~~~

-Rather than always using the cameo palette, individual cameos can now
+Rather than always using the cameo palette, individual cameos can now use their
-use their own bespoke palette.
+own bespoke palette.

-In artmd.ini:
+In :file:`artmd.ini`:

-:[UnitArt]CameoPalette= (filename, *including* the .pal extension):
+:[UnitArt]CameoPalette= (filename, *including* the .pal extension): Specifies
-  Specifies the palette to use for the unit's cameo (`Cameo` and
+  the palette to use for the unit's cameo (:tag:`Cameo` and :tag:`AltCameo` must
-  `AltCameo` must use the same palette), in the format "filename.pal".
+  use the same palette), in the format "filename.pal".
+Defaults to
-  Defaults to :file:`cameo.pal`.
+  :value:`cameo.pal`.

-In rulesmd.ini:
+In :file:`rulesmd.ini`:

 :[SuperWeapon]SidebarPalette= (filename, *including* the .pal extension):
-  Specifies the palette to use for the super weapon's `SidebarImage`, in the
+  Specifies the palette to use for the super weapon's :tag:`SidebarImage`, in
-  format "filename.pal".
-Defaults to :file:`cameo.pal`.
+  the format "filename.pal".
+Defaults to :value:`cameo.pal`.

 .. note:: The cameo must not use the color at index 0 of the palette.
 It
   will be transparent in-game.